Collection Agency Books: How Private Eyes Help Collect Unpaid Debts

 • Learn the types of services offered

-• Learn the different types of debt a collection firm will attempt to recover.
+• Learn about the various types of debt that a collection firm may attempt to recover.

 • Learn about the laws and rules governing the activities of collection companies and debt recovery businesses.